 Water management systems around the world are struggling to adapt to changes in water use and availability.
 Growing water stress is already prompting major transformations in antiquated water policy, creating a rolling series of opportunities to transform water management practices in a way that builds resilience in the freshwater systems themselves, and the communities that depend upon them.

-The Rockefeller Foundation’s Fresh Water initiative aims to improve management of fresh water globally, enabling more efficient use and allocation of water by individuals, sectors, and governments.
-Our goal is to build freshwater resilience globally—that is, the ability of freshwater ecosystems and dependent communities and industries to thrive in the face of change, such as extended droughts, land use change, and excessive withdrawals.
+The Rockefeller Foundation’s Fresh Water initiative aimed to improve management of fresh water, enabling more efficient use and allocation of water by individuals, sectors, and governments.
+Our goal was to build freshwater resilience globally—that is, the ability of freshwater ecosystems and dependent communities and industries to thrive in the face of change, such as extended droughts, land use change, and excessive withdrawals.